A bat and a ball cost $1.10 together. The bat costs $1.00 more than the ball. How much does the ball cost?

 Current Challenges

-Evaluation Metrics: Standard benchmarks measure task performance, not metacognition itself.
+Research is also still in its infancy when it comes to Evaluation Metrics.
+Standard benchmarks measure task performance, not metacognition itself.
 Only the LifelongAgentBench from May 2025 offers systematic evaluation.

 The Year of AI Agents